 For non-Nigerians, they are required to submit their residence permit.
 The Nigerian resident/work permit is officially known as the Combined Expatriate Residence Permit and Aliens Card (CERPAC).
 The CERPAC grants a foreigner license to live and work in Nigeria for up to two years, which is subject to renewal at the end of the expatriate quota.

 To open an individual/personal domiciliary salary account, just add your employer’s authorization to open the domiciliary account to the documentation above.
-Domiciliary account opening requests are usually treated same day.
+Domiciliary account opening requests are usually treated on the same day.

-Once you are able to provide all stated here, most Nigerian banks can your domiciliary account opening request within 24 hours.
+As you can see, a domiciliary account is very easy to open in Nigeria, against widespread belief.
+Once you are able to provide all stated here, most Nigerian banks can your EUR, USD, and GBP domiciliary account opening request within 24 hours.